uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 </details>

-### When to use useContext()
+### When to use useContext

-Compare to Redux, useContext() has several advantages:
+Compare to Redux and other state management tools, useContext has several advantages:

 1. It's built-in in React
-2. Learning curve for context api is a little more gentle than Redux
+2. Learning curve for context API is a little more gentle than Redux
 3. Bundle sizes are small

-However, the performance of context API is worse than Redux, and Redux has different middleware that supports many functionalities that the context API cannot do (e.g. redux thunk for async action creators).
+However, the performance of the Context API is worse than Redux, and Redux has different middleware that supports many functionalities that the context API cannot do (e.g. redux thunk for async action creators).

-As a result, context API is recommended to use in the small or medium sized application which also requires global state management, whereas Redux is still the most common tool as a flux implementation for large-scale applications that require high-frequency store updates.
+As a result, the Context API is recommended to be used in the small or medium sized application, whereas Redux is still the most common tool for large-scale applications that require high-frequency state updates.

 ## Reference